The 8 Most Toxic Things in Your Home (And What to Use Instead)

 But, to put it simply, antiperspirants have phthalates and parabens in them that are known to affect our endocrine system (hormones) and have been linked to breast cancer.
 No thanks.

-Again, you can see my recommended list on my Nontoxic Personal Care Product Recommendations.
+Again, you can see my recommended list on my Nontoxic Personal Care Product Recommendations by clicking here.

 However, right now I am using Rowe Casa Organics deodorant and I am really loving it.
 I never get BO.